Greg-Vincent0711/GAVConsulting/README.md

 A lightweight front-end website for GAVConsulting built using React, Tailwind and Typescript.
-Planning to edit this site soon to add some responsive-design.
-Missing.
+Also makes use of EmailJS on the backend to recieve inquiries.